Maintaining a go-kart is important to extend the life of your investment and keep you safe while you race. Here are a few tips on go-kart maintenance.

 Clean the Air Filter

-The air filter keeps dirt and debris from entering your engine, which could cause serious damage.
-Over time, the air filter will become clogged with dirt and will need to be replaced.
+The air filter prevents particles of dirt and other matter from entering your engine, which might seriously harm it.
+The air filter will eventually fill up with dirt and need to be replaced.

 To clean the air filter:

 - Remove it from the kart and gently tap it on a hard surface to remove any loose dirt.